Seattle, WA, USA – Nov 27, 2011 [& expanded Nov 28-29]

 1) Dr. Roy Spencer (of NASA fame): http://www.drroyspencer.com/about/ His opinion? “global warming is mostly natural”, “the climate system is quite insensitive to humanity’s greenhouse gas emissions and aerosol pollution.”

-2) Dr. Harold W. Lewis, Emeritus Professor of Physics, former department chairman at AC Santa Barbara.
-His opinion? ”Global warming is the greatest and most successful pseudoscience fraud in my long life.”
-He just recently resigned from the American Physical Society over the issue.
-Here’s his resignation letter: http://thegwpf.org/ipcc-news/1670-hal-lewis-my-resignation-from-the-american-physical-society.html
+2) Dr. Harold W. Lewis, Emeritus Professor of Physics, former department chairman at UC Santa Barbara.
+His opinion?
+“Global warming is the greatest and most successful pseudoscience fraud in my long life.”
+He resigned from the American Physical Society over the issue. http://en.wikipedia.org/wiki/Harold_Lewis

 3) Dr. Richard S. Lindzen, atmospheric physicist, Professor of Meteorology at MIT.
 He was a lead author of Chapter 7, ‘Physical Climate Processes and Feedbacks,’ of the IPCC AR3.
 His opinion?
 “Even the basis for the weak IPCC argument for anthropogenic climate change was shown to be false.”